actions-marketplace-validations/govindarajanv_docker-actions-template/README.md

-# Auto Release Draft
+# Auto Release Milestone

-A GitHub action that automatically drafts a GitHub release based on a newly created version tag.
+A GitHub action that automatically drafts a GitHub release based on a newly closed milestone.

 The commit messages between the created version tag and the one that came before it will become the release notes.